-Full name Yevgeniy Nikolaevich Zemlyanoy Year of birth: 1985 Education, qualification level Higher education; graduated from Plekhanov Russian University of Economics.
-Current place of employment and job position Deputy Director General for Economics and Finances, Gazprom Energoholding LLC.
-Director General of GEKh Finance LLC.
-Membership in the Boards of Directors of other companies Chairmanof the Board of Directors, MRES LLC.
-Member of the Boards of Directors: JSC MIPC, JSC Tsentrenergoholding, JSC Gazprom Energoremont, GEKh Engineering LLC.
-Membership in / Chairmanship of the Board of Directors / job position of an independent director / member of a Committee of the Board of Directors Member of the Board of Directors, member of the Board of Directors Strategy and Investment Committee, member of the Board of Directors Audit Committee, OGK-2.
-Job positions, including job positions occupied in other companies, in the last 5 years 2013 to 2014: Head of the Electric Power Industry Marketing Department, Deputy Head of Office - Head of the Electric Power Development Department, Office of Electric Power Industry Development and Marketing, JSC Gazprom (OAO Gazprom prior to 2015); 2013 to 2014: member of the Internal Audit Commission, JSC TGK-1 (OAO TGK-1 prior to 2016) 2013 to 2014: member of the Internal Audit Commission, JSC OGK-2 (OAO OGK-2 prior to 2015); 2013 to 2014: member of the Board of Directors, JSC MTER (OAO MTER prior to 2014) 2013 to 2014: member of the Board of Directors, JSC KhTK (OAO KhTK prior to 2015) 2013 to 2014: member of the Board of Directors, JSC Teploset St. Petersburg (OAO Teploset St. Petersburg prior to 2016) 2013 to 2016: member of the Internal Audit Commission, JSC Mosenergo (OAO Mosenergo prior to 2015) 2013 to 2016: member of the Board of Directors, TSK Mosenergo LLC 2013 to date: member of the Board of Directors, JSC Tsentrenergoholding (JSC Tsentrenergoholding prior to 2015)
+Membership in the Boards of Directors of other companies: Chairmanof the Board of Directors, MRES LLC.

+Member of the Boards of Directors: JSC MIPC, JSC Tsentrenergoholding, PJSC Gazprom Energoremont, GEKh Engineering LLC.

+Membership in / Chairmanship of the Board of Directors / job position of an independent director / member of a Committee of the Board of Directors: Member of the Board of Directors, member of the Board of Directors Strategy and Investment Committee, member of the Board of Directors Audit Committee, OGK-2.

+Job positions, including job positions occupied in other companies, in the last 5 years:

+- 2013 to 2014: Head of the Electric Power Industry Marketing Department, Deputy Head of Office - Head of the Electric Power Development Department, Office of Electric Power Industry Development and Marketing, PJSC Gazprom (OAO Gazprom prior to 2015) - 2013 to 2014: member of the Internal Audit Commission, JSC TGK-1 (OAO TGK-1 prior to 2016) - 2013 to 2014: member of the Internal Audit Commission, JSC OGK-2 (OAO OGK-2 prior to 2015) - 2013 to 2014: member of the Board of Directors, JSC MTER (OAO MTER prior to 2014) - 2013 to 2014: member of the Board of Directors, JSC KhTK (OAO KhTK prior to 2015) - 2013 to 2014: member of the Board of Directors, JSC Teploset St. Petersburg (OAO Teploset St. Petersburg prior to 2016) - 2013 to 2016: member of the Internal Audit Commission, JSC Mosenergo (OAO Mosenergo prior to 2015) - 2013 to 2016: member of the Board of Directors, TSK Mosenergo LLC education, qualification level: Higher education; graduated from Plekhanov Russian University of Economics.